QuickBooks Blog

 Laura’s Landscapers has already purchased all necessary permits, software, and equipment to serve our existing customers.
 Once scaled to $972,000 in annual revenue—over the next three years and at a 10% profit margin—our primary ongoing annual expenses (not including taxes) will total $874,800.

-While already profitable, we are requesting $100,000 in the form of either a business loan or in exchange for equity to purchase equipment necessary to outfit two additional creative crews.
+While already profitable, we are requesting $100,000 in the form of either a business loan or in exchange for equity to purchase the equipment necessary to outfit two additional creative crews.

 This falls under Funding in the business plan template.